 The Salesforce implementation process will largely depend on the organization.
 Organizational culture, operational setups, and needs and expectations will vary widely from business to business.
-But by preparing well, and adhering to Salesforce implementation best practices, you give your business the best chance to reap the full benefits of the platform.
+But by preparing well, and adhering to Salesforce implementation methodology best practices, you give your business the best chance to reap the full benefits of the platform.

 Define Goals, KPIs, and Business Objectives

-The success of your Salesforce implementation is largely dependent on how well it aligns with your organizational goals.
+The success of your Salesforce implementation plan is largely dependent on how well it aligns with your organizational goals.
 You therefore need to determine, from the very outset, what these are.
 What pain points do you want to address?
 What gains would you like to achieve?

-One way to do this is to think backwards.
+One way to do this is to think backward.
 Start with the results that you expect.
 For example, think about what types of reports you want to see, what insights you mean to leverage, and what processes you want your Salesforce implementation to support.

 Having your goals, KPIs, and business objectives thought through and documented provides clarity during the implementation process.
-It helps you set priorities, and keeps you on track and focused during the implementation process.
-It also enables your implementation partner to better understand your needs, and to set and manage expectations.
+It helps you set priorities and keeps you on track and focused during the implementation process.
+It also enables your implementation partner to better understand your needs and to set and manage expectations.

 A common mistake is to approach CRM implementation as if it were simply the installation of a piece of software that solves a set of problems.
 Experienced Salesforce professionals will tell you however, that the software itself is just the tool that facilitates your CRM program.

-In fact, the software installation part, from a big-picture perspective, is probably the easy bit.
+The software installation part, from a big-picture perspective, is probably the easy bit.
 Getting your entire organization fine-tuned to the change and working seamlessly with the new technology?
 Therein lies the rub.